vineetson/Relational_Database_Design/README.md

 # Relational_Database_Design
-In this repository, i have put an ER schema design for an University .
+In this repository, I have put some ER schema design.